Qualcomm profit beats estimates but weak China mobile sales weigh on outlook

 “Performance of the current quarter is weighed down by Apple and China,” Stifel analyst Kevin Cassidy said.

-“If there wasn’t the Broadcomm bid the stock might be down 5 percent instead ...
+“If there wasn’t the Broadcom bid the stock might be down 5 percent instead ...
 I don’t think investors are focused really on the near term operating results or even guidance at this point,” he said.

 Shares of the company were marginally lower in late trade.

 The company’s CDMA technologies unit, its largest business, saw a 13 percent rise in revenue to $4.65 billion in the first quarter ended Dec.
-24. But licensing revenue dropped 28 percent to $1.30 billion, weighed down by a dispute with Apple Inc (AAPL.O).
+24. But licensing revenue dropped 28 percent to $1.30 billion, weighed down by a dispute with Apple Inc.

 Apple sued Qualcomm last January, accusing it of overcharging for chips and refusing to pay some $1 billion in promised rebates.